chrislarson/autonomous-delivery-bot/writings/progress/progress.typ

 = Budget Estimate
 // What is your current budget estimate?
-#strong("Budget:") \$300 (\$100 per team member).
-Our team agreed on this as the
+We are aiming to spend \$300 (\$100 per team member) or less on parts.
+To date, we have spent \$254 acquiring our chassis, motors, Arduino, motor controller, voltage regulators, batteries, and miscellaneous necessities (wiring, acrylic platforms, tape, etc.).
+The most expensive components we had to purchase were 4S LiPo batteries and a compatible charger.

+The remaining items to be purchased include the PCB parts: the prints, the 3 to 8 demuxers, and the LEDs.

-upper limit, based upon initial exploration of components we know we need to purchase (chassis, Arduino, motors, and motor controllers) and our purchasing power.
-We own several more expensive components, including an NVIDIA Jetson Orin Nano and a Stereo RGB-D camera.
+We already owned several more expensive components, including an NVIDIA Jetson Orin Nano the Luxonis Oak-D Lite.

 = Risks
 == Technical